Striving for Access and Equity in the Waiting List Process

 What Will Impact Admission Decisions:

 Students that elect to remain on a Waiting List just need to complete a short response anytime between April 10 and May 1.

 We won't consider any of the following perceived influences on your admission decision:

-- Additional supplementary materials, including portfolios, resumes, maker projects, updates to academic or extracurricular progress, etc.
+- Additional supplementary materials, including portfolios, resumes, maker projects, etc.

 - Letters of continued interest